You may have a problem with your battery or with Windows recognizing your battery if you experience the following issues:

 |Solid white||If the power connector light is on but you still have the problem, go to the Check battery and icon status on your Surface section.|

 For Surface Book devices

-If you’re having problems charging your Surface Book, make sure the Clipboard is fully attached to the keyboard.
-The Detach key has a flashing green light if the Clipboard and keyboard are not connected properly.
-If it still won’t charge, remove the Clipboard and clean the connectors.
+If you’re having problems charging your Surface Book, make sure the screen is fully attached to the keyboard.
+The Detach key has a flashing green light if the screen and keyboard are not connected properly.
+If it still won’t charge, remove the screen and clean the connectors.